tommyfuu/BioFoundry/README.md

 Next release will include the following:

 1. Potentially including more primer3 parameters to be adjusted by users.
+2. The current algorithm uses primer3 default melting temperature calculator for Taq polymerase, but in our case we will need it for Phusion.
+We will try to figure that out.
-2. Double checking primer feasibility to demonstrate our workflow's robustness.
+3. Double checking primer feasibility to demonstrate our workflow's robustness.
-3. More explanations on the algorithm that recircularizes linearized plasmid DNA for primer3.
+4. More explanations on the algorithm that recircularizes linearized plasmid DNA for primer3.

 ### Acknowledgement